ChildsplayOSU/bogl/INSTALLATION.md

-# Installing Spiel
+# Installing BoGL with Spiel

-Spiel is primarily designed to be used from a web interface, but is also capable of being worked on locally.
+Spiel, our application stack for the BoGL teaching language, is primarily designed to be used from a web interface, but is also capable of being worked on locally.
 We would recommend this only for developers who are familiar with the command prompt, a unix shell, and potentially a little bit of Haskell.

 ## Installation Video